abhishek-kumar-code/Redfish_Public/Specification.md

 Link: </redfish/v1/JsonSchemas/ManagerAccount.v1_0_2.json>; rel=describedby
 ~~~

-Link Header(s) shall be returned on HEAD and a Link Header satisfying `rel=describedby` shall be returned on GET and HEAD and a Link Header satisfying Annotations should be returned on GET and HEAD.
+A Link Header containing `rel=describedby` shall be returned on GET and HEAD requests.
+If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the "@odata.type" property returned in this resource.

+A Link Header satisfying Annotations should be returned on GET and HEAD.

 #### Status codes